About the Author: Christopher Canwell is a dating coach and runs a blog and a YouTube channel.

 He makes people want to follow.

-I quote the study with 71, 102, and 60 female participants participated for the respective 3 studies:
+I quote the study with 71, 102, and 60 female participants who participated for the respective 3 studies:

 Study 1 showed that women preferred targets on whom peers conferred prestige based status because of specific knowledge or skills to targets who achieved dominance based status through strategies of force or the threat of force, given equivalent status outcomes.